iOS17/Esign/README.md

 [u04s.com](https://u04s.com)
 [Zee signer certificates. ](https://esigncert.zeejb.com/)

-Once you have premium .p12 and .mobileprovision files, the apps will not get revoked and will work for a long time.
+Once you have the premium .p12 and .mobileprovision files, the apps will not get revoked and will remain functional for an extended period.

 ## How do I install the Esign iOS app?
 The Esign app was released as an IPA file.
-Users need to sign and install the app on their iOS device.
+Users need to sign in and install the app on their iOS device.
 There are multiple methods for installing the Esign app.

 Here are the most popular and most accessible methods.

-### 1. Install Esign Without PC
+### 1. Install Esign Without a PC

 ![How to install Esign iOS app, free certificate](https://github.com/iOS17/Esign/assets/135683347/c2d21c1c-817b-497a-a5dd-a144b20207dc)

-You must usually use PC signing methods like Sideloadly, AltStore, and TrollStore tools to install the Esign app.
+You usually need to use PC signing methods like Sideloadly, AltStore, and TrollStore tools to install the Esign app.
 But with the help of the EsignPatch app, you can install the Esign app without a PC.
 The main advantage is that users don't need to buy an Apple Developer Certificate after installation.
 The EsignPatch Team will also deliver the Premium Developer certificate and the app installation process.

 - Step 01: [Download the EsignPatch](https://zeejb.com/esign/cdn/app/EsignPatch.mobileconfig) app and install it via iPhone Settings (Please use iPhone Safari Browser)
 (Open iPhone Settings app -> General -> VPN & Device Management -> Esign Patch -> Install -> Enter Device Passcode(If Required) -> Install -> Install -> Done)